AntonioND/pong-3ds/README.md

 This was a test to see if I could manage to setup a correct perspective for stereoscopic 3D, but I decided to make a simple game out of it.

 I haven't used hardware accelerated graphics because I couldn't manage to compile any shader assembler (except from Picasso, but it's a bit outdated).
 I originally made this 3D software engine for GBA, so there are still a few files from Tonc's library for GBA.
+Anyway, this game always runs at 60 FPS. :)

 If anyone cares, the 3D engine can draw lines, triangles, quads, line strips, triangle strips and quad strips, all of them With alpha blending.
 Quads are drawn using a function used just for them to draw them faster, not by drawing two triangles.
 It supports directional lighting (up to 32 lights, limited to 2 because why more) and ambient lighting.
 It can sort polygons with painter's algorithm (no buffer-Z).
 It doesn't support textured polygons.